Hubert PERES

 • Head of International Relations for the Faculty of Law and Political Science (UM1) (2010–2011).

-• Occasional consultant (on radio, television, and in print media) on Spanish politics: France Info – RFI; Vatican Radio; RCF; Radio Classique; France Inter, France Culture, NRJ; Radio Nostalgie; La Croix; Sud-Ouest; Le Progrès, etc. Regular political consultant for France Bleu Hérault, France Bleu Gard-Lozère (Radio France group), FR3.
+• Occasional consultant (on radio, television, and print media) on Spanish politics: France Info – RFI; Vatican Radio; RCF; Radio Classique; France Inter, France Culture, NRJ; Radio Nostalgie; La Croix; Sud-Ouest; Le Progrès, etc. Regular political consultant for France Bleu Hérault, France Bleu Gard-Lozère (Radio-France group), and FR3.

 • “The Catalan Crisis: What to Expect from the December 2017 Elections?”, Diplomacy.
 Strategic Affairs and International Relations, No. 90, January–February 2018, pp. 24–28.

-• Public lectures (Spain, Catalonia, diversity, integration, immigration, nation, anti-Semitism, Middle East conflicts, etc.).
+• Public lectures (Spain, Catalonia, diversity, integration, immigration, nation, anti-Semitism, conflicts in the Middle East, etc.).

 • “A Strange Subject of Debate: Secularism in Hospitals in Public Discourse (2003–2011),” in Vincente Fortier and François Viala (eds.), The Hospital Through the Lens of Secularism, Les Etudes Hospitalières, Bordeaux, pp. 33–94, 2013.